-- 8.2 Where this is the case the following officers are identified as appropriate contacts within this policy; - The Chief Executive - The Borough Solicitor who is also the Monitoring Officer - The Internal Audit Manager - 8.3 There are two ways to formally make a whistleblowing disclosure; - Verbally, either face to face or by telephone, or - In writing, either by sending a letter to one of the named contacts or by emailing cheshireeastwhistleblowing.gov.uk. - 8.4 It is preferable for concerns to be raised in writing and where this is the case the following details are requested; - Your name and contact details - background information and history including details as to why you are concerned - whether the issue has already been reported to management and the outcome of this - whether you wish your name to remain confidential - whether you want feedback - the names and jobs of any other employees/Members who may support your concern. - 8.5 Where reports are made verbally to one of the named officers they should attempt to ascertain the same information. - 8.6 The earlier you express the concern the easier it is to take action. - 8.7 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 8.8 Should you wish to obtain independent advice in relation to a potential whistleblowing report then Public Concern at Work operate a confidential helpline 02074046609.
-Further advice and guidance can also be found on their website www.pcaw.co.uk. - 8.9 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 8.10 You may invite your trade union, professional association representative or a friend to be present during any meetings or interviews in connection with the concerns you have raised.
+8.3 There are two ways to formally make a whistleblowing disclosure;

+- Verbally, either face to face or by telephone, or - In writing, either by sending a letter to one of the named contacts or by emailing whistleblowing@cheshireeast.gov.uk. - 8.4 It is preferable for concerns to be raised in writing and where this is the case the following details are requested; - Your name and contact details - background information and history including details as to why you are concerned - whether the issue has already been reported to management and the outcome of this - whether you wish your name to remain confidential - whether you want feedback - the names and jobs of any other employees/Members who may support your concern. - 8.5 Where reports are made verbally to one of the named officers they should attempt to ascertain the same information. - 8.6 The earlier you express the concern the easier it is to take action. - 8.7 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 8.8 Should you wish to obtain independent advice in relation to a potential whistleblowing report then Public Concern at Work operate a confidential helpline 02074046609.
+Further advice and guidance can also be found on their website www.pcaw.co.uk. - 8.9 You may wish to consider discussing your concern with a colleague first, or if you are an elected member another member or your Group Leader, and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 8.10 You may invite your trade union, professional association representative or a friend, or if you are an elected member another member or your Group Leader, to be present during any meetings or interviews in connection with the concerns you have raised.